miohtama/binance-api-test-tool/README.md

 ![An example IPython session](./demo.gif)

+*An example session how to make 0.001 BTC market buy order on Binance Spot Testnet using Python APIs.*

 For more information about [Binance trade execution and bot development, contact authors at Capitalgram](https://capitalgram.com).

 ## About Binance Spot Testnet